About the Festival

 What Music Will We Be Performing?

 Each choir should prepare two pieces for their individual ensemble to perform.
-Music for this year’s festival choir will include a "Joikhu" and "Kaipaava", and the theme song for the Festival "mosaik" written for MosaiK 2013 by Stephen Hatfield (published by Boosey and Hawkes).
+Music for this year’s festival choir will include a "Royal Hudson" and "Come and I Will Sing You" arranged for MosaiK by Kathleen Allan, and the theme song for the Festival "mosaik" written for MosaiK 2013 by Stephen Hatfield (published by Boosey and Hawkes).

 Do We Need To Learn Our Music In Advance?

-Yes, choristers are expected to have rehearsed the music in advance of their workshop day, and have all music at a performance level.
-Music for the combined forces will need to be memorized for the final concert.
+Yes, choristers are expected to have rehearsed the music in advance of their workshop day.
 The more confident participants are, the more they will be able to enjoy the workshops and performance!

 Where Does the Festival Take Place?

 École secondaire publique De La Salle, 501 St Patrick St, Ottawa.
-ON. and some rehearsals at St Thomas the Apostle Anglican Church
+ON. and individual workshop rehearsals at St Thomas the Apostle Anglican Church

 Harmonia Choir of Ottawa and the MosaiK Festival gratefully acknowledges the support of the City of Ottawa.